In a previous blog post, we outlined the lifecycle of an agile project, from early conception to completion and review.

 Updating Sprint Items with Agile Boards

 Boards are a prevalent feature in agile methodology.
-Boards are typically associated with Kanban but can be very useful for visualising the sprint and updating items as work is completed.
+Boards are typically associated with Kanban but can be very useful for visualizing the sprint and updating items as work is completed.

 BrightWork enhances the task list functionality in SharePoint with drag and drop boards that allow teams to intuitively update tasks and work items.

 Boards in BrightWork can be configured to suit your process.
-Organise your tasks by teams or team members and move your cards into columns to update their status.
+Organize your tasks by teams or team members and move your cards into columns to update their status.